namnh97/NamNguyen_Blog/_posts/english/barron_words/unit1_the_natural_world/part1_environmental_impacts_of_logging.md

-## ENVVIRONMENTAL IMPACTS OF LOGGING
+## ENVIRONMENTAL IMPACTS OF LOGGING
 ### Words

 1. **Aquatic(adj):** living in the water.